Smyth-Broby Covariance

 sourcePortfolioOptimisers.BaseSmythBrobyCovariance Type

-All concrete types implementing Smyth-Broby covariance estimation algorithms should subtype BaseSmythBrobyCovariance.
-This enables a consistent interface for Smyth-Broby-based covariance estimators throughout the package.
+All concrete and/or abstract types implementing Smyth-Broby covariance estimation algorithms should be subtypes of BaseSmythBrobyCovariance.

 Related